 We encourage writing to be of a high standard and so we’d recommend using tools like Grammarly and test the correctness of code before publishing.

 Able stands for diversity.
 The reason the name Able was chosen is because we believe that everyone is able regardless of their background.
-Our support will generally lean towards empowering underrepresentation in various areas such as demographics, geography, organisations, browsers and infrastructure in the technology market to encourage competition and democracy on the Internet.
+Our support will generally lean towards empowering underrepresentation in various areas such as demographics, geography, organizations, browsers and infrastructure in the technology market to encourage competition and diversity on the Internet.

 We all know that there isn’t much diversity in the programming community.
-We want to make a real effort to bring more diversity to the programming community and will be doing what we can to help drive this change.
+We want to make a real effort to bring underrepresented groups of people into the industry and will be doing whatever we can to help drive this change.
 Over time we hope our efforts will show that this is something we truly care about.
-Programming can be a very rewarding profession and we want to help make this accessible to everyone regardless of gender, race, citizenship, education or previous work experience.
+Programming can be very rewarding and we want to help make it accessible to everyone regardless of gender, race, citizenship, education or previous work experience.
 The general rule of thumb for behaviour and moderation on Able is to treat everyone with the same respect that you would like them to treat you with.

 If you feel that there is bias on Able in any way and that we may not be aware of it, please let us know.
 That being said, Able is a place to focus on developing your technical knowledge regardless of disposition or background.
 It is not a place to publicly debate the nuances of gender politics.

 Diversity also applies to things like organisations.
-Tier 1 tech companies like Facebook, Amazon, Apple, Netflix and Google get plenty of coverage, and that’s fine, but we believe there is loads of interesting stuff going on around the world in the middle tier of the market.
-For profit businesses, open-source, government, non-profits.
+Tier 1 tech companies like Facebook, Amazon, Apple, Netflix and Google get plenty of coverage, and that’s fine, but we believe there is loads of interesting stuff going on around the world in the middle tier of the market, and that includes for profit businesses, open-source, government, nonprofits and others.
 We’d like to encourage people working on all kinds of projects from all over the world with any programming language to tell people about it on Able.

 We believe the browser market could also use stronger competition and so we’ll make sure that your experience on Able always works well on other browsers.
-Firefox is the primary browser we develop for but also test in Chrome.
+Firefox is the primary browser we test in but we also test in Chrome and Safari.

 If you no longer wish to be part of the Able community it should be easy for you to leave with the data you’ve invested into the platform.
 We will enable this through APIs (as time permits) or manual assistance.
 This kind of openness keeps us accountable and motivated to create the best platform we can for the technology community.